 FATHER: Well what’s wrong with that?
 The old maid is a respectable institution.
 All women are not alike…

-One way we can understand Lina’s kiss is as an example of a ‘passage to the act’.
+One way we can make sense of Lina’s kiss is as an example of a ‘passage through the act’.

-A ‘passage to the act’ is a last resort against an unbearable combination of embarrassment and anxiety.
+A ‘passage through the act’ is a last resort against an unbearable combination of embarrassment and anxiety.

-This part of the film culminates in Johnny proposing to her in front of a portrait of her father.
-In a comic touch that anticipates her father’s reaction, Hitchcock has the portrait drop from the wall!
+This part of the film culminates with Johnny proposing to Lina in front of a portrait of her father.

 Notes to blog